-The design of the Handevision 75mm f2.4 is awesome, an all metal construction with anodized aluminum, brass and stainless steal.
+The design of the Kipon 75mm f2.4 is awesome, all-metal construction with anodized aluminum, brass and stainless steel.
 It’s also very light.

 Build quality compared to other brands is below Ziess and Voigtlander in terms of precision and overall feel, but much better than Rokinon or any other Chinese brand except maybe Mitakon.